TheMLengineer07/Power-BI_HR_data_analysis/README.md

 # Project Overview
 * This Project focuses on analyzing emplyee attrition trends using Power BI to help organizations improve emplyee performance and retention rates.
-  The dashboard provides insights into various factors affecting attrition,such as salary levels,age groups,departments and tenture within the company.
+  The dashboard provides insights into various factors affecting attrition,such as salary levels, age groups,departments and tenure within the company.

 # Objective